Kate-Lioben/alx-low_level_programming/0x00-hello_world/README.md

-compily a C file but does not link
+generate the assembly code of a C code and save it in an output file